Kellen-Linse/Data-Structs-Algos-and-Interviews/Grokkin/Patterns/Sliding_Window/Notes.md

     - Problems where we need to find the **largest or smallest** sub-array that matches some condition.
     - **Ask under what condition do I need to expand? and under what condition do I need to contract??**
       - "Ok, I've expanded until I've met my condition, can I now contract and still meet that condition?"
+    - **Ask yourself under what condition the window should expand, and under what conditions it should contract.**
 <br>

 - If you are looking for a smallest sub-array, there will always be a base case of 1, if you find a sub-array then you can return early, as you cannot do better than a sub-array of length one.